Flat Bottomed Guttering (usually comes in 3m-4m lengths - these may need cutting to more manageable lengths)

 Step 4 Fill the gutters with soil, compost or other growing media

-A small amount of perlite has been added to the compost in the pictures above to aid with the drainage but this is not essential.
+HINT A small amount of perlite has been added to the compost in the pictures above to aid with the drainage and make it more uniform down the length of the gutter but this is not essential.
 Planted onions are shown in the last picture.

 Congratulations you are ready to plant out seeds and start growing !